wso2/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

     ![TypingDNA configure two authentication steps]({{base_path}}/assets/img/samples/typingdna-two-steps.png)

-4. Expand **Script Based Adaptive Authentication** and add the following script.
+4. Expand **Script Based Adaptive Authentication** and add the following script:

     ``` js
     // This script will step up 2FA authentication if the user's typing behaviour does not match with the enrolled behaviour.